jyli7/github-highlights/README.md

 https://github.com/jyli7/game-of-life

 ---
-Finally, in addition to these solo projects and in addition to my work for Codecademy and Pivotal Labs, I've worked on freelance projects with a group at Stanford (Rails/JS App developed with TDD, called "Crowd Consensus" - available at https://crowdconsensus.herokuapp.com/) and Tribeca Film Festival (www.tribecafilm.com - large codebase, Rails/JS/Mongo), among others.
-I do this through a web development shop that I run, called Qualia Studios: http://www.meetqualia.com/.
+Finally, in addition to these solo projects and in addition to my work for Codecademy and Pivotal Labs, I've worked on freelance projects with a group at Stanford (Rails/JS App developed with TDD, called [Crowd Consensus](https://crowdconsensus.herokuapp.com/) and [Tribeca Film Festival](www.tribecafilm.com) (Rails/JS/Mongo), among others.
+I do this through a web development shop that I run, called [Qualia Studios](http://www.meetqualia.com).